kilca/kilca.github.io/README.md

 # portfolio

-An awesome portfolio using Vuejs, Vuex and Sanity io.
+An hand-made portfolio using Vuejs, Vuex and Sanity io.

+Warning : The code is not perfect, i do not consider myself an expert in vue

 It uses CMS for loading content